apache/libcloud/README.rst

 Note on Python Version Compatibility
 ====================================

-Libcloud supports Python >= 3.6 and PyPy >= 3.6.
+Libcloud supports Python >= 3.7 and PyPy >= 3.7.

+Support for Python 3.6 has been dropped in v3.7.0 release.
+Last release series which supports Python 3.6 is v3.6.x.

-Support for Python 3.5 has been dropped in v3.5.0 release (in development).
+Support for Python 3.5 has been dropped in v3.5.0 release.
-Last release series which still supports Python 3.5 is v3.4.x.
+Last release series which supports Python 3.5 is v3.4.x.

-Support for Python 2.7 and 3.4 has been dropped in Libcloud v3.0.0 (last release series which still support Python 2.7 and Python 3.4 is v2.8.x).
+Support for Python 2.7 and 3.4 has been dropped in Libcloud v3.0.0 (last release series which support Python 2.7 and Python 3.4 is v2.8.x).

 Feedback
 ========